Timea's Kitchen

 I used a spatula to mix the ingredients in the bowl until well combined.
 After tasting, I added a teaspoon of salt, the juice of half a lemon for acidity, and two more tablespoons of extra virgin olive oil to make the dip smoother and creamier.

-If you prefer, you can substitute the lemon juice with a spoonful of red wine vinegar, as is sometimes done in traditional recipes.
+If you prefer, substitute the lemon juice with a spoonful of red wine vinegar, as some traditional recipes do.

-Now that our dip is ready, I recommend letting it rest for about half an hour in the refrigerator to allow the flavours to meld.
+Now that our Greek eggplant dip is ready, I recommend letting it rest for about half an hour in the refrigerator to allow the flavours to meld.

 Ingredient Variations